siddharth201/MyNotes/SwiftUI/SwiftUIs_PropertyWrappers/2_@State.md

 ### What that means

-SwiftUI views are **value types (structs)** and get recreated frequently.
-Because of that, you can’t just store changing data in a normal variable — it would reset every time the view redraws.

-`@State` solves this by:

-* Letting SwiftUI **store the value separately from the view struct**
-* Automatically **re-rendering the view when the value changes**

----

 > **Note:** SwiftUI uses the @State property wrapper to allow us to modify values inside a struct, which would normally not be allowed because structs are value types. <br/>When we put @State before a property, we effectively move its storage out from our struct and into shared storage managed by SwiftUI.
 This means SwiftUI can destroy and recreate our struct whenever needed (and this can happen a lot!), without losing the state it was storing.

 ### Simple example